splunk/public-o11y-docs/synthetics/test-config/auth.rst

    #.
 Select :guilabel:`Add request header`.

    #.
-Select the Authorization header, and for its value, enter the word ``Basic`` followed by a space and then the name of the global variable containing your base64-encoded combined username and password.
+Select the :guilabel:`Authorization` header, and for its value, enter the word ``Basic`` followed by a space and then the name of the global variable containing your base64-encoded combined username and password.
 The variable must be prefixed with ``env.`` and enclosed in double curly braces.
 For example, ``{{env.est1_base64_auth}}``.
 To see the list of available global variables, expand the pane on the right.

 #.
 Select :guilabel:`Submit`.